Klaus Hommels: Hommels Holding

 After a year with Benchmark, he founded Hommels Holding in 2007, resuming his private investing in technology and Internet-based businesses.
 In 2009, it was announced that Hommels had made an investment in the startup, Spotify.
 As part of the announcement, he also became a member of its board.
-He was an early-stage investor in the company, with the valuation of around £20-£30 million.
+He was an early-stage investor in the company, with a valuation of around £20-£30 million.

 Hommels has invested in several major startups and also had many notable exits.
 Prior to Lakestar, Hommels was an early investor in many tech startups.
 One of his first major investments was in the German-social media startup, Xing.
-According to a BusinessInsider report, it was the first social media company to IPO globally.
+According to a Business Insider report, it was the first social media company to IPO globally.
 In 2007, Hommels exited his position with QXL.com, which was sold for £946 million.
 He also invested in Spotify in 2009.
 He also invested in Skype and exited the position when it was acquired by Microsoft in May 2011 for $8.5 billion.

 Lakestar

 Following these initial successes, Hommels founded Lakestar, a venture capital firm based in Zurich, in 2012.
 The company focused on early and growth stage investments, with a priority in B2B commerce, digitization and deep tech, fintech, games and media, healthcare, logistics, as well as travel and mobility.
 Besides the Zurich office, Lakestar has an international presence in Berlin and London.

-Since 2012, Lakestar has become one of the most successful venture capital firms in Europe due to its high return on investment.
-The venture capital firm's first seed fund saw an internal rate of return of 70% on its investments.
+Since 2012, Lakestar has developed a good brand name, however as performance of the funds become more clear, its reputation has been questioned.
+There has been several articles on Klaus Hommels on Handelsblatt.
+The venture capital firm's first fund decided to extend the fund life by a year in 2023.
 In 2013, Lakestar announced the launch of its first institutional fund, Lakestar I, with a total size of €150 million.
 Lakestar I subsequently invested in several European startups and participated in a $27 million funding round for Omio, formerly GoEuro, among other investments.
 In 2019, Lakestar's most recent fund raised $700 million.
 Other investments of Lakestar include Sennder, Glovo, GetYourGuide, for example.

 In 2021, Hommels/Lakestar was the first European venture capital fund to sponsor a special purpose investment vehicle (SPAC) totaling $332 million.